Principles-of-Biostatistics/3rd-Edition/README.md

 Welcome to the Principles of Biostatistics 3rd edition companion repository!

 This repository contains the datasets and Stata and R code used for the further applications examples for each chapter.
-Each folder contains a `Data` folder containing the datasets used in that chapter, a `Stata Code` folder containg a `do file` of Stata code used in that chapter, and a `R Code` folder containing an `RMarkdown` file of R code used in that chapter.
+There is a `Data` folder containing the datasets used throughout the book, a `Stata Code` folder containg a `do file` of Stata code used in each chapter, and a `R Code` folder containing an `RMarkdown` file of R code used in each chapter.

-Please cite: Pagano, M., Gauvreau, K., & Mattie, H. (2021).
+Please cite: Pagano, M., Gauvreau, K., & Mattie, H. (2022).
 Principles of biostatistics.
 Taylor and Francis.

 If you find any errors, please reach out to Heather Mattie at hemattie@hsph.harvard.edu